nilsonrossi/django-bpmn-engine/doc/bpmn/index.rst

 BPMN Workflows
 ==============

-The basic idea of SpiffWorkflow is that you can use it to write an interpreter in Python that creates business applications from BPMN models.
+The basic idea of py_bpmn_engine is that you can use it to write an interpreter in Python that creates business applications from BPMN models.
 In this section, we'll develop a model of an example process and as well as a simple workflow runner.